MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 When invoked with correct arguments it will create a file under `/proc/<name>` (if no parent is provided).

-That file is an interface to the kernel, a pseudo-file where the user interacts with it as a regular file on one end, and the kernel provides handlers for regular file-functionality on the other end (like `open`, `read`, `write`, `lseek`, etc.).
+That `file` is an interface to the kernel, a user interacts with it as a regular file on one end, and the kernel provides handlers for regular file-functionality on the other end (like `open`, `read`, `write`, `lseek`, etc.).